9am Coffeehouse Service

 About Night Prayer

 1,500 years ago, in a monastery on the hill outside the village, one would hear the monks and nuns sing their last prayer of the day, called “Compline,” or Night Prayer.
-Mostly they chanted the Psalms, sometimes without accompaniment, sometimes guided by the organ.
+Mostly they chanted the Psalms, sometimes without accompaniment, sometimes guided by the instruments.

 This ancient practice is being revived today in many places around our world, because, somehow, it expresses awe in the presence of the Holy One which no worship band can ever touch.
 The simple music speaks to the soul.
+The community of Taize in France, in particular, draws young people into the simple chant-style prayers.
+Much of this community’s practice shapes our time together.